 The Prepare Profile is not only thorough—it is efficient.
 It would take more than 6 sessions just to ask and access the valuable feedback contained in the Profile.
 The Profile helps the couple to discover their strength and their growth areas, the areas of compatibility and their areas of difference.
 Probably one of the best things that occurs as a result of completing the Prepare Profile is that it generates further discussion between the engaged partners.
 The Profile is designed to facilitate relationship health and growth.
 Counselor feedback is very straight forward because the profile is very user-friendly and not written in psycho-babble.

 What I believe makes my approach unique and more effective is that I actually do fewer sessions prior to the wedding and I insist on meeting for at least four follow-up sessions during the couple’s first year of marriage.
 Most newlyweds would never dream of scheduling an appointment with a marriage counselor, and yet it is during the first year that high expectations and reality meet at the intersection.
 It is during the first year that crucial patterns are set—not during the engagement period!
 Think of these four sessions during the first year as check-ups, like preventive dentistry, only less painful.

-Note that my standard rate for marital counseling is $160 per one-hour session.
-The pre-marital sessions are discounted to $125 and the newlywed sessions are further discounted to $100.
+Note that my standard rate for marital counseling is $175 per one-hour session.
+The pre-marital sessions and newlywed sessions are discounted to $125.
 Why the discounting?
 Because I personally want to make a statement regarding my commitment to the value of premarital and newlywed counseling and I want to help remove some of the obstacles to getting superior premarital and newlywed counseling.

 - Note that with a signed and notarized document provided by your counselor confirming your participation in premarital counseling, the state of TN will reduce the cost of your marriage license by $70.